eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 6.6.6.1 Overview

-Starting from the issuance of a PID or attestation, the PID or attestation is managed by the User and the Wallet Provider.
-Management is performed until the PID or attestation, is deleted by the User (see [Section 6.6.7](#667-pid-or-attestation-deletion)) or the Wallet Instance is uninstalled by the User (see [Section 6.5](#655-wallet-instance-uninstallation)).
+Starting from the issuance of a PID or attestation, the PID or attestation is managed by the User and the PID Provider or Attestation Provider.
+Management is performed until the PID or attestation is deleted by the User (see [Section 6.6.7](#667-pid-or-attestation-deletion)) or the Wallet Instance is uninstalled by the User (see [Section 6.5](#655-wallet-instance-uninstallation)).
 Management includes at least the following processes:

 1. Re-issuance of a PID or attestation when necessary.
 2. Deletion of an unusable PID or attestation, typically after it has been